Skip to main content

 Growth Hormone Peptide Therapy

-Beyond traditional hormonal optimization, offers another avenue for systemic support, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and improved sleep quality.
+Beyond traditional hormonal optimization, peptide therapy offers another avenue for systemic support, particularly for active adults and athletes seeking anti-aging benefits, muscle gain, fat loss, and improved sleep quality.
 These protocols often involve co-administration of various peptides that stimulate the body’s natural production of growth hormone (GH) or act on specific pathways.

 Key peptides in this category include Sermorelin, a growth hormone-releasing hormone (GHRH) analog that stimulates the pituitary to secrete GH.
 Similarly, Ipamorelin and CJC-1295 (often co-administered) are GH secretagogues that work synergistically to promote a sustained, physiological release of GH.
 Tesamorelin is another GHRH analog, specifically recognized for its role in reducing visceral fat.

 Hexarelin, a potent GH secretagogue, can also be utilized.
 Oral agents like MK-677 (Ibutamoren) act as a ghrelin mimetic, stimulating GH release and increasing IGF-1 levels.
-The co-administration of these peptides aims to create a more robust and sustained elevation of and its downstream mediator, (IGF-1), without directly introducing exogenous GH.
+The co-administration of these peptides aims to create a more robust and sustained elevation of growth hormone and its downstream mediator, insulin-like growth factor 1 (IGF-1), without directly introducing exogenous GH.

 Biomarkers for Peptide Protocols